Skip to content

 What Are the Safest Ways to Prepare Green Tea Leaves?

-Green tea leaves can also be used as an herb or spice to add an earthy flavor in foods like meatballs and omelets.
+Green tea leaves can also be used as an herb or spice to add an earthy flavor to foods like meatballs, pesto sauce, and omelets.
+In addition to the earthy flavor, green tea gives these tasty main dishes a health boost.

-A sprinkle of tea leaves is a great way to dress up green tea flavored desserts like cakes, candies and milkshakes.
+A sprinkle of tea leaves is also a great way to dress desserts like cakes, candies, and milkshakes.
 Matcha powder can be used to flavor breads, cookies, and other baked goods.
-Matcha and green tea leaves can also be blended into smoothies or taken in capsule form.
+Matcha and green tea leaves can also be blended into smoothies, even on fruit juices, or taken in capsule form.
+Without a doubt, green tea is an almighty ingredient!

 Check out my published book, “Cook with Green Tea” for more recipes and ideas.

-People who have heart conditions or are sensitive to the effects of caffeine should also avoid green tea leaves.
-Women who are pregnant or breastfeeding should consult a physician before eating green tea leaves.
+People with heart conditions or who are sensitive to the effects of caffeine should also avoid green tea leaves, and pregnant or breastfeeding women should consult a physician before eating them.
 If you are currently taking prescription medications, ask a pharmacist if your medication may interact with green tea.

 Related Articles You May Be Interested